CV

 Introduction to Sociology, Pennsylvania State University.
 Spring 2022.

 Sociology of Homelessness, Pennsylvania State University.
-Spring 2022.
+Spring 2022, Spring 2024.

 Graduate student mentor, Evaluation of Housing as a Structural Intervention for Homeless Youth.
 University of California, Berkeley Youth Equity Scholars (YES) and Undergraduate Research Apprentice Program (URAP).
 2020-2021.